DFE-Digital/get-into-teaching-app/app/views/content/how-to-apply-for-teacher-training/if-your-application-is-unsuccessful.md

 ### Lack of teaching or safeguarding knowledge

 It may help to [get some school experience](/is-teaching-right-for-me/get-school-experience) so you can find out what it’s like to be a teacher and improve your knowledge and skills.

+### No visa sponsorship

+Find out more about [how visa sponsorships work](/non-uk-teachers/train-to-teach-in-england-as-an-international-student) if you want to train to teach in the UK.
+You may also find another training provider that will sponsor a visa by searching for courses and then filtering by ‘Only show courses with visa sponsorship’.

 ## Get advice on what to do next